yassato/AraHerbNeighborGen/insectData/README.md

 R script to convert the original files

 2. InsectRDA.R
 R script to perform an ordination analysis by RDA and then depict figures.
 "InsectRDAandNo.pdf" is its output figure.
+Another directory ```../neiGWAS``` needs to run beforehand to complete a composite figure.

 ## Data files